dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 9.8.
 Bootstrapping Problem :white_check_mark:

 Every automatic process requires some manual task to start the process.
-This initial task/command can not be declarative since a command is, by definition, imperative.
+This initial task/command cannot be declarative since a command is, by definition, imperative.

 In order to simplify the setup process as much as possible, we aim to make the bootstrapping as simple, clean, and error-safe as possible.
-The only bootstrapping done in this implementation is setting starting a cluster (used as `core-cluster`) and then installing ArgoCD on it.
+The only bootstrapping done in this implementation is starting a cluster (used as `core-cluster`) and then installing ArgoCD on it.
 The rest of the setup is handled automatically by ArgoCD with a declarative/eventual consistency approach.

-The bootstrapping in this implementation does not touch logging, monitoring, ingress, crossplane-related-stuff, Helm Charts, etc., which you could be forced to install sequentially through an imperative script.
+The bootstrapping in this implementation does not touch logging, monitoring, ingress, Crossplane-related-stuff, Helm Charts, etc., which you could be forced to install sequentially through an imperative script.

 The main point is that we can't remove bootstrapping entirely - but we can try to reduce it as much as possible.
 I would argue that this bootstrapping is fairly minimal since it only does 2 steps.
 1: Spin up core-cluster (locally or on cloud provider), 2: Install and setup ArgoCD.

 ## 9.9.
 Multiple core-clusters (missing image) :white_check_mark:

 <!-- problem -->
-Running multiple instances of a `core-cluster`s simultaneously does not work well.
+Running multiple instances of a `core-clusters` simultaneously does not work well.
 You can easily spin up multiple `core-cluster`s at the same time - E.g., running a `core-cluster` on GCP and running another instance locally.
 The problem is that they each have their own internal desired state and may work against each other.
 One cluster may want to create a given resource on a cloud provider, while another may want to delete that resource.
 This results in race conditions and unpredictable behavior.

 <!-- solution -->
-So the next question is how you test a configuration for the `core-cluster` if you cannot spin up a new one without it competing with the current version running.
+So, the next question is how you test a configuration for the `core-cluster` if you cannot spin up a new one without it competing with the current version running.
 The only way to allow multiple `core-cluster`s to be run simultaneously is to run a complete copy of all your resources.
 So the copy could be named `core-cluster-copy`, which is then created, e.g., a `prod-cluster-copy` and `aws-database-copy` and so on.
-It is fairly straightforward code-wise, so it is doable, but this would effectively double your cost infrastructure cost if you wanted to do a proper test of the `core-cluster`.
+It is fairly straightforward code-wise, so it is doable, but this would effectively double your infrastructure costs if you wanted to do a proper test of the `core-cluster`.

 //insert image maybe //

 ## 9.10.
 Maturity level :white_check_mark:

-Currently, the biggest limitation of using crossplane is the lack of providers and feature-set each provider offers.
+Currently, the biggest limitation of using Crossplane is the lack of providers and feature-set each provider offers.

 <!-- rely on providers -->
 When using Kubernetes as a universal control plane for all of your infrastructure, you rely heavily on the stability and flexibility of the controllers made by big cooperations or open-source communities.
 When you use ArgoCD, you put all your faith in that its control plane correctly deploys your services and does not randomly delete arbitrary pods.
 When you use Crossplane, you rely on the controller/providers to correctly provision the requested resource and manage their life cycle.
 As a user of these control planes, it is out of your hands, and you rely solely on the tools.
 This is the same limitation that Terraform has.
 Terraform is only as good as the providers that integrate with Terraform.

 **Examples of observed issues when working with ArgoCD and Crossplane**

-- Digital Ocean's crossplane provider (v0.1.0) can not delete resources on their platform (Issue is reported here [[s](https://github.com/crossplane-contrib/provider-digitalocean/issues/55)]).
-This means crossplane can only be used to spin up, e.g., databases and Kubernetes clusters - but not delete them afterward.
-This makes the provider nearly useless because you can not control the full life cycle of resources.
+- Digital Ocean's Crossplane provider (v0.1.0) cannot delete resources on their platform (Issue is reported here [[s](https://github.com/crossplane-contrib/provider-digitalocean/issues/55)]).
+This means that Crossplane can only be used to spin up, e.g., databases and Kubernetes clusters – but not delete them afterward.
+This makes the provider nearly useless because you cannot control the full life cycle of resources.
 This is obviously not intentional and will probably be fixed in the near future.
 However, this is a good example of cloud providers not being mature and ready for control planes like crossplane.

-- ArgoCD can not natively deploy resources when the generated YAML-files get too large (Issue is reported here [[s](https://github.com/argoproj/argo-cd/issues/8128)]).
+- ArgoCD cannot natively deploy resources when the generated YAML-files get too large (Issue is reported here [[s](https://github.com/argoproj/argo-cd/issues/8128)]).
 This is completely out of your hands.
-So if you want to deploy certain helm-charts that generate long YAML-files, then you instead have to it find a custom workaround online or deploy it manually.
+So, if you want to deploy certain helm-charts that generate long YAML-files, then you instead have to find a custom workaround online or deploy it manually.
 This can be quite painful since if ArgoCD cannot deploy _every single resource_ declared in your infrastructure you have to introduce custom logic for edge cases, which doesn't scale well.

-- ArgoCD can not connect to an external cluster based on data stored as a secret in Kubernetes (described here [[s](https://github.com/argoproj/argo-cd/issues/4651)]).
+- ArgoCD cannot connect to an external cluster based on data stored as a secret in Kubernetes (described here [[s](https://github.com/argoproj/argo-cd/issues/4651)]).
 Argo can only connect to external clusters by running `argocd add cluster <kubeconfig-context-name>` on your machine with a kubeconfig available.
 This goes against the idea of declaring everything in YAML by forcing the user to call a shell command imperatively. (described here:https://github.com/argoproj/argo-cd/issues/4651).

 ## 9.11.
 Eliminating state

 This is one of the most interesting topics of the discussion.
-One of the biggest selling points moving away from Terraform is the state you have to manage, so if a control plane like crossplane has not improved that process, then we have not gained much.
+One of the biggest selling points moving away from Terraform is the state you must manage, so if a control plane like Crossplane has not improved that process, then we have not gained much.

-With terraform, you store a state each time you provision any cloud resource.
-The resources have to be stored in a shared place and make sure it is up to date, and only the right people have access to it.
+With Terraform, you store a state each time you provision any cloud resource.
+The resources must be stored in a shared place and make sure it is up to date, and only the right people have access to it.
 Crossplane doesn't handle state in the same way.
 Terraform looks at the Terraform state, your local code, and what is currently running in the cloud. <!-- check med Zander --> Crossplane only looks at what is currently running in the cloud.
 If the requested resource does not exist, Crossplane will create it.
 If the requested resource already exists, it will not create anything.
 This works wonders with simple resources like DNS-records on GCP, but if you look at resources that need connection details, like managed databases and Kubernetes clusters, it gets more interesting!
-What the crossplane provider does with each resource, if it already exists, depends on the individual resource.
+What the Crossplane provider does with each resource, if it already exists, depends on the individual resource.

-If crossplane requests a GKE Cluster _that does not already exist_ it will provision a cluster and store the connection details (kubeconfig) as a secret in the cluster with Crossplane installed.
+If Crossplane requests a GKE Cluster _that does not already exist_ it will provision a cluster and store the connection details (kubeconfig) as a secret in the cluster with Crossplane installed.
 If the GKE cluster already exists, it will not create anything but simply pull down the connection details (kubeconfig).
 That meant that if the `core cluster` gets deleted and recreated, the kubeconfig to the `app clusters` _will not_ be lost.

 This can also be seen if you manually delete a secret generated by Crossplane.
 Crossplane will simply detect it and reconcile and recreate the secret.
 No state lost.

 This is not the case with database connection details.
 The password will only be pulled down on creation, but never again.
-This is the case with both the GCP and AWS crossplane providers.
-If crossplane requests a database _that does not already exist_ it will provision the database and store all the connection details it in the cluster.
-If crossplane requests a database _that already exists_ it will pull down all connection details besides the password and store it in the cluster.
+This is the case with both the GCP and AWS Crossplane providers.
+If Crossplane requests a database _that does not already exist_ it will provision the database and store all the connection details in the cluster.
+If Crossplane requests a database _that already exists_ it will pull down all connection details besides the password and store it in the cluster.
 That means that if the `core cluster` gets deleted and recreated, the password to the database _will_ be lost.
-(This is intensional behavior by crossplane for security reasons [[source](https://github.com/crossplane-contrib/provider-gcp/issues/397#issuecomment-948758190)])
+(This is intensional behavior by Crossplane for security reasons [[source](https://github.com/crossplane-contrib/provider-gcp/issues/397#issuecomment-948758190)])

 This would suggest that a better approach to storing secrets is needed in this implementation if we want the core cluster to be stateless.
 As briefly explained in the _distributing secrets_-section, a better way of handling secrets would be installing some sort of secret-vault (like HashiCorp Vault) instead of relying on copying secrets between clusters.

-So to conclude, the `app clusters` are stateless and can be treated as "cattle".
+So, to conclude, the `app clusters` are stateless and can be treated as "cattle".
 As long as you do not store persistent storage inside them, they are stateless.
-On the other hand, in this implementation, the `core cluster` is stateful and can not be deleted because secrets will be lost.
+On the other hand, in this implementation, the `core cluster` is stateful and cannot be deleted because secrets will be lost.
 If the secrets were stored in some sort of secret-vault instead, the `core cluster` could be stateless and could be deleted arbitrarily.

 The only thing blocking this infrastructure setup from being completely stateless is the database secrets.